 Chess in Schools & Communities Charity

 Chess in Schools & Communities is a charity which does incredible work and touches the lives of so many in profound ways.
-We really believe in the mission of CSC – using chess to benefit people in terms of things such as life skills, social interaction, cognitive development, creative thinking, decision making, communication, amongst others.
-Read more about the benefits of Chess here.
+We really believe in the mission of CSC – using chess to benefit young and disadvantaged people in their life skills, social interaction, cognitive development, creative thinking, decision making, communication, amongst others.

-Chess is a powerful educational intervention, but that doesn’t mean that it has to stop at the classroom door.
-Our mission is to make chess available to everyone regardless of their circumstances, and we work with communities throughout the UK to ensure that everyone can benefit from the game, providing support such as free chess sets, training in how to teach chess and access to our curriculum and other teaching materials.
+“Chess is a powerful educational intervention, but that doesn’t mean that it has to stop at the classroom door.
+Our mission is to make chess available to everyone regardless of their circumstances, and we work with communities throughout the UK to ensure that everyone can benefit from the game, providing support such as free chess sets, training in how to teach chess and access to our curriculum and other teaching materials.”
+Chess in Schools and Communities

-This text above is from Chess in Schools & Communities website.
-For more information about the work of the charity and how it benefits many people from different walks of life and communities in the UK and abroad, visit chessinschools.co.uk
+For more information about the work of the Chess in Schools & Communities charity and how it benefits many people from different walks of life and communities in the UK and abroad, visit chessinschools.co.uk